Ion-1/phy241-project/README.md

 `-h` or `--help` to see the commandline options, and thus the files that need to be specified.

 ## Cat Placeholder
-https://github.com/Laosing/cute-cat-avatars
+`cat.png` is generously acting as a placeholder under `./graphs`.
+Source: https://github.com/Laosing/cute-cat-avatars